After Las Vegas massacre, Trump silent on gun control

 But the issue of gun control is highly sensitive in the United States and Trump's own views on the issue have changed markedly over his years in public life.

-After the Sandy Hook Elementary School shooting, where 20 six and seven-year old children and six adults were mowed down by a disturbed 20-year-old, Trump appeared to favour stricter rules.
+After the Sandy Hook Elementary School shooting, where 20 six and seven-year old children and six adults were mowed down by a disturbed 20-year-old, Trump appeared to favor stricter rules.

 At that time Trump tweeted: "President Obama spoke for me and every American in his remarks in #Newtown Connecticut."

-The NRA donated an estimated US$30 million to Trump's campaign in 2016, according to the Centre for Responsive Politics.
+The NRA donated an estimated $30 million to Trump's campaign in 2016, according to the Center for Responsive Politics.

 US Senator Chris Murphy, who was the congressman for Sandy Hook, renewed a call for action in the wake of the Las Vegas attack.